-The recommended replacement battery is 2016.
+The recommended replacement battery is a 3V lithium 2016 cell.
+This transmitter requires two batteries.

 NOTE: Do not touch the battery terminals that are on the back housing or the printed circuit board.

 1. With transmitter buttons facing down, use a flat blade or dime to pry the two halves of the transmitter apart.
 Make sure not to damage the rubber gasket during removal.